Hanyi-Li/TestSourceTree/README.md

 3) Local change made after check out into existing branch (master)

 4) Now a local change, do the commits from vs.

+5) Now from vs online w/ a sync.